RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 ## Chapter 45

 <sup>1</sup> Then Joseph could not refrain himself before all them that stood by him; and he cried, Cause every man to go out from me.
 And there stood no man with him, while Joseph made himself known unto his brethren.
-<sup>2</sup> And he wept aloud: and the Egyptians and the house of Pharaoh heard .
+<sup>2</sup> And he wept aloud: and the Egyptians and the house of Pharaoh heard.
 <sup>3</sup> And Joseph said unto his brethren, I [am] Joseph; doth my father yet live?
 And his brethren could not answer him; for they were troubled at his presence.
 <sup>4</sup> And Joseph said unto his brethren, Come near to me, I pray you.
 And they came near.
 And he said, I [am] Joseph your brother, whom ye sold into Egypt.
 <sup>5</sup> Now therefore be not grieved, nor angry with yourselves, that ye sold me hither: for God did send me before you to preserve life.